1st order crossovers for time and phase coherence

 The bass should have sufficient extension to work well in various room configurations with tight control, even output and low colouration.

 Our experience also included many years of listening to a design of speaker that used a 1st order crossover filter instead of the usual 2nd, 3rd and especially 4th order circuits found in many high-end designs.
-This speaker with 1st order crossovers had really become a reference point for us because it would continually out-perform all others by sounding more natural and realistic.
-We came to appreciate over the years that the crossover was responsible for its advantage over the others, even those speakers with considerably better drive units and enclosures.
+This speaker with 1st order crossovers had really become a reference point for us because it would continually out-perform others in sounding more natural and realistic.
+We came to appreciate over the years that it's crossover had operating properties very beneficial to keeping the music signal coherent.

 It was a very exciting prospect to think that we could develop a design of speaker using a 1st order crossover and upgraded drive units mounted in a heavy, rigid enclosure and then paying close attention to the components in the crossover, implementing higher quality inductors and capacitors of much closer tolerances.